callawaycloud/yet-another-trigger-framework/README.md

 #### Dynamic Binding

-In order to take advantage of configuration based features (disabling handlers, etc), we must dynamically bind our handlers to the trigger Manager.
+Dynamic binding (or dependency injection) has the advantage of being able to switch out handlers without needed to deploy updates to the Trigger itself.

 To do this for the above example: